 In May 2019 the States Assembly declared a climate emergency.
 They asked for a plan to aim to achieve carbon neutrality by 2030.
 Carbon neutrality means achieving net zero carbon dioxide emissions.
 This will mean balancing Jersey's emissions with activities which remove carbon, such as growing trees.

 Jersey’s common strategic priorities include: ‘we will put children first’.
 We believe it is important to engage with young people, and ensure the voices of young people and children are heard.
 The climate emergency is of particular importance due to its long-term effects on current and future generations.
 All youth engagement surrounding this topic will feed back into Jersey’s long-term climate action plan.

 The eco challenge provides a creative way for young people to engage with Jersey’s climate emergency.
 We are asking young people to create something which will express their views on Jersey’s climate crisis.
 This can be either written or visual.

-Eco active would like to encourage young people to take part creatively in the new eco challenge.
-This will allow young people to share their creative views of the climate and biodiversity crises here in Jersey.
+eco active introduced the eco challenge to encourage young people to express their views on climate change.
+This was to allow young people to think creatively about the climate and biodiversity crises here in Jersey.

-We would like young people to think outside of the box and communicate using any visual or written medium they like.
-This could be anything from photography, painting, poetry, short stories or film.
-Students can submit more than one creative piece, but all work entered must be their own.
+Young people were encouraged to think outside of the box and communicate using any visual or written medium.
+This included photography, painting, poetry, short stories and film.

 Matt Porteous (photographer and videographer)